Holman rule

 The Holman rule is a rule in the United States House of Representatives that allows amendments to appropriations legislation that would reduce the salary of or fire specific federal employees, or cut a specific program.
-Versions of the rule were in effect during 1876–1895 and again during 1911–1983.
+The rule, named after Democrat politician William S. Holman, had previous versions in effect from 1876 to 1895 and again from 1911 to 1983.

-It was reinstated for the Republican-controlled 115th Congress during 2017–2019, and several amendments were proposed that progressed to a vote of the full House, but none were adopted.
+It was reinstated for the Republican-controlled 115th Congress from 2017 to 2019, and several amendments were proposed that progressed to a vote of the full House, but none were adopted.
 The rule was rescinded once more at the beginning of the 116th Congress upon Democrats taking control of the chamber, and was restored once Republicans retook the House majority for the 118th Congress in 2023.

 Effects

-The rule is an exception to the prohibition against provisions in appropriations legislation that change existing law.
+The rule is an exception to the prohibition against provisions in appropriations legislation that change existing law, and to the distinction between appropriations and authorization legislation.
 Prior to the rule's reinstatement in 2017, cuts could be made to agencies broadly, but not to specific programs or employees, and it appeared never to have been used to cut a specific worker's salary with the intent of incentivizing them to quit.
 The rule cannot be used if the reductions are contingent on other events, or to give broad authority to agency heads to fire workers.

 The constitutionality of bills passed under the Holman rule has been questioned by legal scholars in light of the U.S. Supreme Court's ruling in United States v.
 Lovett (1946).
 That case dealt with an act of Congress, passed during the Red Scare's McCarthyism, that defunded the salaries of 39 employees accused of having Communist sympathies.
 The Court held that, under these circumstances, the Act was no "mere appropriation measure", but was effectively a bill of attainder prohibited by Article I, Section 9, of the Constitution.

 History

 19th century

-The rule was first passed in 1876, and rescinded in 1895.
-Its text underwent several modifications during this time.
-It was named for Indiana Representative William S. Holman.
+The distinction between appropriations and authorization legislation dates back to an 1837 House rule.
+This rule came to be interpreted to allow salary increases, but not decreases, in appropriations legislation.

+The Holman was first passed in 1876, named for Indiana Representative William S. Holman.
+Its original effect was to allow any provision germane to the bill's subject matter that retrenched expenditures, but in 1880 its scope was reduced to apply to "the number and salary of officers of the United States, the reduction of compensation of any person paid out of the Treasury of the United States, or the reduction of the amounts of money covered by the bill."
+The rule was eliminated in 1885, reinstated in 1891, and eliminated again in 1895.
 It was initially used to eliminate patronage positions prior to the establishment of the merit-based employment system.